Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-• Official business card, in French, of the Baron of Rio Branco, written in his own handwriting.
+• Official business card, in French, of the Baron of Rio Branco, with handwriting.

 • 8.8 cm x 5 cm.